Getting into plasma cutting can be very confusing, as there are so many different machines to choose from.

 Best Plasma Cutter – Buying Guide

-The products that we placed on our list have been comprised based on our own professional opinion.
-But to help you get a better understanding of which one to choose, we also have a buyer’s guide that is sure to provide added insight and a better understanding of what to look for.
+The products that we placed on our list have been compiled based on our own professional opinion.
+But to help you choose, we also have a buyer’s guide that provides additional insight into what to look for.

 What is Plasma Cutting?

-Plasma cutting is an operation that uses a melting process where a jet of ionized gas heated up to temperatures above 20,000°C is used to melt and expel material from the cut.
+Plasma cutting is an operation that uses a melting process in which a jet of ionized gas heated to temperatures above 20,000°C melts and expels material from the cut.
 Similar to some welding processes, an electric arc is struck between an electrode and a workpiece.

-The electrode is recessed in a gas nozzle which constricts the arc and causes a narrow stream of high-temperature plasma to come out of it.
-Once the plasma touches the workpiece, the gas will revert to its normal state as recombination takes place.
+The electrode is recessed in a gas nozzle, which constricts the arc and produces a narrow stream of high-temperature plasma.
+Once the plasma contacts the workpiece, the gas reverts to its normal state as recombination occurs.
 Further on, the heat melts the metal as the airflow ejects it from the cut.

 Plasma Cutting Benefits

-Once you go plasma you never want to go back to either oxy-acetylene cutting or mechanical cutting.
-All you need is one simple swoop of a hand and the cut will magically appear.
-There are many benefits that only plasma cutters have as opposed to all those conventional cutting processes.
+Once you go plasma, you never want to go back to either oxy-acetylene cutting or mechanical cutting.
+All you need is one simple swoop of a hand, and the cut will magically appear.
+There are many benefits that only plasma cutters offer, as opposed to conventional cutting processes.

 Operating a plasma cutter is also very simple.
 In fact, it is so simple that it will take you more time to choose the correct machine for you than to learn how to use it.